jasonwolfg/zoom-meetings-sms/blueprint/index.md

 15. Expand the input variables for the second Data Action.

-16. Enter one of your Genesys Cloud organization's purchased SMS Numbers In the **fromAddress** input variable field.
+16. In the **fromAddress** input variable field, enter one of your Genesys Cloud organization's purchased SMS Numbers.

  :::primary
  **Note:** The following resource provides detailed information on how to purchase an SMS number.
 The phone number must be entered in the format +11234567890.